jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 On React components we use `{ this.props.children }` to render child nodes.

-Custom elements and shadow DOM contain a similar, and probably more powerful interface, to place content inside web components.
+Custom elements and shadow DOM contain a similar, and probably more powerful interface to place content inside web components.

 ```js
 const template = document.createElement('template');